jscriptcoder/Dog-Breed-Classifier/README.md

 [image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+# Machine Learning Engineer Nanodegree
+## Deep Learning - Convolutional Neural Networks
+### Project: Deg Breed Classifier

-## Project Overview
+### Project Goals

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+In this project, I make the first steps towards developing an algorithm that could be used as part of a mobile or web app.
+At the end of this project, my code will accept any user-supplied image as input.
+If a dog is detected in the image, it will provide an estimate of the dog's breed.
+If a human is detected, it will provide an estimate of the dog breed that is most resembling.

-![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!
+In this real-world setting, I need to piece together a series of models to perform different tasks; for instance, the algorithm that detects humans in an image will be different from the CNN that infers dog breed.
+There are many points of possible failure, and no perfect algorithm exists. y imperfect solution will nonetheless create a fun user experience!

 ## Project Instructions